What happens if my car is stolen?

 Regardless, be sure and compare quotes on car insurance to find the best coverage for the lowest price.

 Your First Response to Car Theft

+What do you do when someone steals your car?
+Do police investigate car theft?
 If you suspect that your car has been stolen, you will need to call 911 and report it to the police.
 However, before you do so, be sure that you are confident in the fact that it has indeed been stolen.

 If you are in a parking lot, be sure you haven’t just forgotten where your vehicle was parked.
-Don’t laugh, this happens a lot!
+Don’t laugh; this happens a lot!

-If you happen to actually witness your car being stolen, do not interrupt the thieves as they may be armed and dangerous.
+If you happen to witness your car being stolen, do not interrupt the thieves as they may be armed and dangerous.
 Immediately report the incident while it is ongoing but be sure to take notice of as many details as possible.

-It is important to be able to give the police as much information as possible about your missing vehicle.
-You should automatically know the make, model, year, color and tag number of your own vehicle.
+What happens when you report your car as stolen?
 You should be able to describe anything that sets it apart like decals, bumper stickers, dents, scratches or other defining features.
 The VIN or Vehicle Identification Number should be easy for you to find also, as the police will indeed require it.